 Add the Ad Strength column to your ad reporting to see the overall ratings for your ads and identify ways to improve.
 Google’s ratings aren’t as important as your business metrics, of course, but this column can be a quick way to focus your efforts.

-Online travel agency MyFlightSearch focused on creating responsive search ads with ‘Good’ and ‘Excellent’ Ad Strength by including popular flight-related keywords across its assets and using unique headlines.
+Online travel agency MyFlightSearch focused on creating responsive search ads with ‘Good’ and ‘Excellent’ Ad Strength by including popular flight-related keywords and using unique headlines.
 Coupled with Smart Bidding, responsive search ads helped MyFlightSearch increase conversions by 14% and improved its cost per booking by 15%.

-Cross-campaign asset reporting helps you understand which of your headlines and descriptions resonate most with your customers.
+Campaign level asset reporting helps you understand which of your assets resonate most with your customers.
 Review this report on a regular basis to help optimize your ads.
-You should replace “Low” performing assets with new headlines and descriptions that are based on your “Best” performing assets.
-Keep your “Good” assets and see how they perform against the new ones.
+You should replace “Low” performing headlines and descriptions with new ones that are based on your “Best” performing headlines and descriptions.
+Keep your “Good” headlines and descriptions and see how they perform against the new ones.